Mindscape-Aware Retrieval Augmented Generation for Improved Long Context Understanding: Experiments

 Table~\ref{tab:recall_result} summarizes retrieval performance.
 MiA-Emb consistently outperforms all baselines across the benchmarks, and even surpasses \textbf{Sit-Emb}~\cite{wu2025sitemb}, a state-of-the-art model specialized for story understanding.
 Further comparisons with other embedding models are given in Appx.~\ref{app:embedding_comparison}.

-On the in-domain NarrativeQA, MiA-Emb exhibits substantial gains, validating its ability to leverage global context for precise evidence localization.
-This advantage also transfers to the out-of-domain, bilingual DetectiveQA benchmark, where MiA-Emb remains clearly superior in Answer Recall.
+MiA-Emb achieves strong gains on in-domain NarrativeQA and transfers well to out-of-domain DetectiveQA, demonstrating its ability to leverage global context for accurate cross-domain evidence localization.
+We further validate this generalization on the long-term dialogue benchmark LoCoMo~\cite{LoCoMo} in Appx.~\ref{appendix:additional_eval}.

-Finally, our ablation study shows that removing the summary (\textit{w/o Summary}) leads to substantial degradation, underscoring the essential role of the mindscape representation in enhancing retrieval.
+Finally, our ablation study shows that removing the summary (\textit{w/o Summary}) leads to substantial degradation, underscoring the role of the mindscape representation in enhancing retrieval.